-The ARAC will meet at least once a month.
-Initial meetings will be face to face in Canberra—with web conferencing available if needed.
-Subsequent meetings will be held either face to face, by teleconference and/or web conference, to be decided by agreement of ARAC members.
-At least two meetings a year will be held in Armidale.
+The ARAC will meet on a quarterly basis.
+Meetings will be face to face in Canberra—with web conferencing available if needed.
+Additional meetings may be held via teleconference if major issues arise and advice from the committee is required.
+Occasional meetings will be held in Armidale.

 Payment of travel costs

 The APVMA will meet reasonable travel costs for attending ARAC meetings.

 The APVMA is to prepare bi-monthly progress reports for the Minister for Agriculture and Water Resources and to provide guidance on the content of regular industry and stakeholder updates.

 A review of the ARAC terms of reference and the performance of the committee is to be undertaken by no later than the end of 2018.